-This year’s graduation show of the Piet Zwart Institute’s Master of Media Design & Communication (Lens-Based & Networked) perhaps reflects a shift in popular culture.
-Whereas no self-respecting media self-help book or newspaper article published in the last decade missed using ’linked’ or ’stay connected’ in the text several times, a more recent rash of articles and runaway best-sellers feature words such as ’introvert’ or ’silence’.
-Have we reached a consensual moment where we might all agree it has become urgently necessary to critically look at how the words ’social’ and ’media’ might be used together?
-Is it becoming increasingly pressing to explore how contemporary media forms pervasive networks of both communication and mis-communication?
+The graduation show of the media students from the Piet Zwart Institute reflected a shift in popular culture.
+Whereas no self-respecting media self-help book or newspaper article published in the early 21st century missed using ’linked’ or ’stay connected’, a more recent rash of articles and best-sellers feature words such as ’introvert’ or ’silence’.
+Have we reached a consensual moment where we might agree it has become urgent to critically look at how the words ’social’ and ’media’ might be used together?

-Yoana Buzova’s (BG) Leaveamessage is a participatory project, a network of voice-mail boxes that allow members of the public to record, distribute and listen to audio messages in public space.
-The boxes are installed in different countries, cities, and contexts.
-Connected to each other, the boxes provide playful, performative moments for strangers to break from their routine and enter into a network of anonymous voices.
+Yoana Buzova (BG) created a network of voice-mail boxes that allowed members of the public to record, distribute and listen to audio messages in the public space.
+The boxes were installed in different countries.
+Connected to each other, they provided playful moments for strangers to enter into a network of anonymous voices.

-In her art practice Nan Wang (CN) experiments and search for the intersection between memories and technology.
-In her DUST series, she considers the dust she collected from her room as a self-portrait of her life and physical being.
-DUST is an instrument for sound, an elements for images, an object to sort, and a grammar for her works.
+Nan Wang (CN) experimented with the intersection between memories and technology.
+In her DUST series, she considered the dust she collected from her room as a self-portrait of her life and physical being.

-In Pretty Fly For A Wi-Fi Roel Roscam Abbing (NL) examines a contemporary movement that attempts a strategic disconnection from the Internet.
-It is a combination of pots and pans, dishes and cans through which people from around the world give shape to their collective dream of making an alternative Internet.
+Roel Roscam Abbing (NL) examined the urge to strategically disconnect from the Internet.
+He utilized a collection of pots and cans that people use around the world to give shape to their collective dream of making an alternative Internet.

-Menno Harder (NL) is fascinated by the city of Rotterdam and in particular the Middelland neighbourhood where he lives.
-On the 21st of November 2013 a local resident – a neighbour of Harder – was found to have been lying dead in her apartment for at least 10 year.
-How could this have happened in a bustling and social neighbourhood, where an eclectic mix of people live next to each other and the streets are busy day and night?
-His installation is a monument to all those that were and are forgotten: ’Monument for the Forgotten Person’
+In 2013 a Rotterdam resident – a neighbour of Menno Harder (NL) – was found to have been lying dead in her apartment for at least 10 year.
+How could this have happened in a bustling and social neighbourhood?
+Harder made a monument to all those that are forgotten.

-Niek Hilkmann (NL) operates as an art-historian, composer, teacher, conductor, designer, filmmaker and more, all at once… A true excess of a meta-modernist age!
-His research work as a media archeologist – Time and time again, a cabinet of curiously conditioned calamities – roams around the borders of the lost, defaced and unforeseen in the land of redundant contraptions.
+Niek Hilkmann (NL) worked as a media archeologist and presented a ‘cabinet of curiously conditioned calamities’ – roaming around ‘the lost, defaced and unforeseen in the land of redundant contraptions’.